lab9k/Solid-Pods-For-IoT/Linkedpipe/README.md

 ## Usage

-- Configure and start the Solid API.
+- Configure and start the SolidIoT API.
+- Open the `Solid Datapod Combiner` pipeline in LinkedPipes ETL.
+- Several of the components in the Linked Pipe can (and should) be configured (double click on block with corresponding label):
+  - **HTTP GET FILE LIST**: Change the `File URL` field to reflect where your instance of the SolidIoT API is hosted.
-- In the `config.json` file found in this repository, search and replace `http://solid.pool42.io:8030/` by the address where your API is hosted.
+  - **SPARQL MAP TO CONFIG**: Change the URL on line 20 in the SPARQL CONSTRUCT query to reflect where your instance of the SolidAPI is hosted.
-- (TODO: configure the address of the virtuoso server.)
+  - **HTTP GET FILES FROM LIST**: Enable or disable the Skip on error option as per the desired functionality.
+  - **PARSE TO RDF**: Enable or disable the Skip on failure option as per the desired functionality.
+  - **SPARQL SAREF->SSN**: This block can be bypassed if you don't want (partial) conversion from the Saref to the SSN ontology.
+  - **SAVE IN VIRTUOSO**: All parameters used in this config are those of the default installation, adapt as needed.
-- Open the `Solid Datapod Combiner` pipeline in LinkedPipes ETL and press the EXECUTE button.
+- To run, press the EXECUTE button.
   ![image-20200828150138253](README.assets/image-20200828150138253.png)
-- The result is a merged triple store database in which all (supported*) SAREF triples were converted to SSN/SOSA.
+- The result is a merged triple store database in the configured Virtuoso system.

-Note: The errors for failed `HTTP GET` requests for the files and parses to RDF will be suppressed.
-This behavior can be changed by switching the Skip on error option in the configuration.